ringcentral/ringcentral-web-phone/README.md

 ## Auto Answer

 This feature is by default disabled.
-To enabled it when you create a new phone
+To enable it when you create a new phone
 instance:

 ```ts